 Villages Honor Flight Volunteering Info

 Villages Honor Flight (VHF) is part of the National Honor Flight Network, a national network comprised of over 140 independent Hubs.
-We have monthly meetings at Colony Recreation Center, the second Monday of each month at 12.30pm, although at the moment these meetings are on hold.
+We have monthly meetings at Rohan Recreation Center on the First Thursday of each month from 1:30 to 3:30pm.
 We have four flights each year to take 65 veterans per flight to Washington DC to show them our nation’s capital and give them the honor they deserve.
 In addition we have two flightless flights per year for those unable to make the trip to Washington.
 Participation in an Honor Flight trip gives veterans the opportunity to share this momentous occasion with other comrades, to remember friends and comrades lost, and share their stories and experiences with other veterans.
 All honored veterans travel at no cost to the veteran.

 From a volunteer standpoint, you may attend a monthly meeting, you may volunteer for a job that only requires showing up 6 times yearly for the missions or for just one mission.
 It takes about 100 volunteers to support one mission, including volunteers to support all the planning and tasks required just to get to mission day.
 Areas for volunteering include: Pre-flight Operations, Mail Call, Veteran Lunch Program, Flight Assistance (Red Hats, transportation, wheelchairs), marketing, media/communication, and photo support, Guardian Coordination Team and Veteran Coordination Team, Ground Coordination Team, Merchandise Sales Team, Newsletter Team, and Refreshments Team, Medical Team, Speakers Bureau, overall Administrative Support, Fashion Show, and Golf Tournament.